SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 frightened - feeling fear or worry

 general - involving or relating to most or all people, things, or places, especially when these are considered as a unit

+provide - to give someone something that they need

+firm - not soft but not completely hard

+through - from one end or side of something to the other

+effort - physical or mental activity needed to achieve something

+contain - to have something inside or include something as a part

+occasion - a particular time, especially when something happens or has happened

+continuously - without a pause or interruption

+interruption - an occasion when someone or something stops something from happening for a short period

+roast - to cook food in an oven or over a fire

+although - despite the fact that, but

+besides - in addition to, also

+awkward - difficult to use, do, or deal with

+fairly - more than average, but less than very

+prefer not to - We use the phrase prefer not to when discussing things we do not like doing, but we still do sometimes.
+1. I prefer not to work on Saturday.
+2. She prefers not to work outside.

+as long as - if